-Congressman Cuellar, who has faced protests from local constituents for even working on a wall compromise in the funding bill, said he promises to continue fighting to protect those areas.
+Cuellar has faced protests from local constituents for even working on a wall compromise in the funding bill, and he promises to continue fighting to protect those areas.

-"The appropriation is good for one year, but every year I intend to put this language in and try to make it stronger," said Congressman Cuellar.
+"The appropriation is good for one year, but every year I intend to put this language in and try to make it stronger," he said.

 Back at the National Butterfly Center, Treviño-Wright said she’s already seen an increase in local, state and federal law enforcement in the area in recent months.

-“We used to joke that we lived in the DMZ of the United States, but it’s no longer a demilitarized zone,” said Treviño-Wright.
+“We used to joke that we lived in the DMZ of the United States, but it’s no longer a demilitarized zone,” she said.
 “It is a fully militarized zone.”

-Luciano Guerra, outreach coordinator at the Butterfly Center, stands in a field of grass at the Butterfly Center’s wetland areas, where birds and other small animals often stop by.
+Luciano Guerra, outreach coordinator at the Butterfly Center, stood in a field of grass at the Butterfly Center’s wetland areas, where birds and other small animals often stop by.

 “Every day we have helicopters flying over us.
-It does disrupt some of the peacefulness of what we’re trying to have here [in order] for people to enjoy nature,” said Guerra.
+It does disrupt some of the peacefulness of what we’re trying to have here [in order] for people to enjoy nature,” he said.

-Luciano Guerra has lived in the Valley his entire life and is a Republican.
-He says he never thought President Trump would deliver on his promise of a border wall, nor did he foresee the wall cutting through a place he loves so much.
+Guerra has lived in the Valley his entire life and is a Republican.
+He said he never thought Trump would deliver on his promise of a border wall, nor did he foresee the wall cutting through a place he loves so much.

-“I also figured that once he got into office he would find out that the Republicans, that Congress and the Senate would not let him do all these crazy things he wanted to do,” said Guerra.
+“I also figured that once he got into office he would find out that the Republicans, that Congress and the Senate would not let him do all these crazy things he wanted to do,” Guerra said.

 Guerra voted for Trump, but regrets it.
 He said he’s now made it his mission to combat the construction in any way he can, for the sake of his kids and grandkids.

-“I want to be able, at least, to say I did what I could to fight the border wall, to fight Trump on this,” said Guerra.
+“I want to be able, at least, to say I did what I could to fight the border wall, to fight Trump on this,” he said.
 “Whether we win or not, I know I’m doing what I can.”

-Trump’s emergency declaration is being challenged by 16 states, including California, New York and New Mexico.
-The Butterfly Center says they might file a lawsuit of their own.
+Sixteen states, including California, New York and New Mexico, challenged Trump's emergency declaration.
+The Butterfly Center said they might file a lawsuit of their own.

 For now, places like the National Butterfly Center remain in limbo.
-And Guerra says he fears the day when people here will be saying, “Remember the Valley before the wall, and look at it now.”
+And Guerra said he feared the day when people here will say, “Remember the Valley before the wall, and look at it now.”